bxbyte/satellite-viewer/README.md

 ### Note on `celestrak-pipe.mjs` & `web/data/satellites.bin`

-The script `celestrak-pipe.mjs` is run on each deploy with Github Page to get and transform TLEs into binary in `data/satellites.bin`, that file being used to load and display default satellites.
+The script `celestrak-pipe.mjs` is run every time the deploy workflow run on Github Action to get some TLEs from Celestrak and pre-transform them into binary in `data/satellites.bin`, that file being used to display the default satellites.

 # TLE Data to ECI

-The orbital elements (from TLE data) to Earth Centered Inertial (ECI) coordinates conversion done here is an implementation with some tweaks of [the method described in this paper from M. René Schwarz](./docs/Keplerian_Orbit_Elements_to_Cartesian_State_Vectors.pdf), found on the internet.
+The coordinates conversion from orbital elements (itself from TLE data) to Earth Centered Inertial (ECI) done here is an implementation (with some tweaks) of [the method described in this paper from M. René Schwarz](./docs/Keplerian_Orbit_Elements_to_Cartesian_State_Vectors.pdf), found on the internet.